January 2008 saw the launch of the IVA Protocol. This is common standard for IVA proposals and terms and conditions.

 Standards were set in areas such as the level of fees that insolvency Practitioners can charge and how equity in property should be considered within a proposal.

-There are long running discussions about the success or otherwise of the Protocol in terms of whether or not Protocol based IVAs are more readily accepted by creditors or not.
+There are long running discussions about the success or otherwise of the Protocol in terms of whether or not IVA agreements using these standard terms are more readily accepted by creditors or not.

 Updates to the IVA Protocol

-Arguably the most significant change brought in with the 2014 Protocol update can be found in section 9.
+Arguably the most significant change brought in with the 2014 update can be found in section 9.
 This is the section which describes if and when equity must be released from property.

 This has perhaps increased the changes that the individual will be able to release equity from their property and so will have to do this rather than falling back on simply extending their IVA payments for 12 months.

 The amount of home equity is calculated using 85% of the property value.
 Any extra monthly mortgage / secured loan payments must not exceed 50% of the current monthly IVA payment.